shilpakarumanchi/Avada-e-commerce/README.md

 ## Refunds
 ![refunds](https://github.com/user-attachments/assets/4d637900-0cc5-408d-8bdc-e1fc5c301e24)

-- Overall refund rate is around 5%.
+- Since 2019, a total of 5379 products have been refunded that corresponds to a overall refund rate of around 5%.
 - ThinkPad Laptop (12%) and Macbook Air Laptop (11%) have the highest refund rates, while the Apple Airpods Headphones (2,636) and 27in 4K Gaming Monitor (1,444) have the highest number of refunds.

 # Recommendations